Naveenvuedata/Hash-Utility-Script/README.md

 npm install
 ```

-React Application will starts on http://localhost:3000
+React Application will start on http://localhost:3000